Standing for City and Livery

 - Gwen Rhys – link to website

 In law, there are two sheriffs, and the livery are free to vote for whichever two candidates they choose.
-In practice, all non-aldermanic candidates will encourage their supporters to cast one of their votes for the alderman standing, and the second for themselves.
-And indeed this is what Richard Fleck will say.
+Richard invites you to use one of your two votes for him, and the other for Alderman Vincent Keaveny.